abdul-alhasany/colors-plus-plus/README.md

 You can click on any colors of the supported formats and the color picker will show To edit settings press F11 or Select **Edit > Colors++ Options**

-## Issues
-Upon installation through Extension Manager you might receive a message similar to this **Installation Failed.
-The extension encountered an error while starting up** Click close and then refresh Adobe Brackets.
-If the extension did not work then use download the zip folder of the extension and copy it to user folder.

 ## Licence
 MIT License